-Elections 2021: What can't I do in a polling station?
+Local elections 2023: What can't I do in a polling station?

 These are recorded but do not count for or against any candidate.

 Animals, apart from assistance dogs, are not usually allowed in polling stations.
+However, other dogs can be admitted at the discretion of the local authority.

 Can I wear political clothing?

-The Electoral Commission says there is nothing in law to prevent people wearing a slogan going into a polling station, with the intention of voting.
+The Electoral Commission says there is nothing in law to prevent someone wearing a political slogan going into a polling station in order to vote.

-But they should leave immediately afterwards, as campaigning inside polling stations is not permitted.
+However, they should leave immediately afterwards, as campaigning inside polling stations is not allowed.

+Staff will intervene if they hear any references to candidates or parties.

+Bringing children to the polling station is encouraged to help educate them about democracy.

 Can I vote if I've been drinking?